laas29/cs-tools/vagrant/hadoop/README.md

 ### Multiple Nodes Configuration

-The network setting for single node mode is:
+The network setting for multiple nodes mode is:

 ```
 node1 192.168.33.101